- Entertainment and Media

 Will there be another flyer to actually throw a quadruple somersault?
 Well, yes, lightning has definitely struck twice!

-Trapeze artist Ammed Tuniziani has mastered the four-somersault leap; flying into the arms of his catcher (Adriano De Quadra) during a number of performances with Ringling Bros. and Barnum & Bailey (2016-2017).
+Trapeze artist Ammed Tuniziani has mastered the four-somersault leap; flying into the arms of his catcher (Adriano De Quadra) during a number of performances with Ringling Bros. and Barnum & Bailey (2016-2017), and, currently with Big Apple Circus.
 Tuniziani is quoted in The Last Great Circus Flyer (originally released in 2015); he tells filmmaker Philip Weyland about his dream to turn a quadruple somersault.
 After Ammed Tuniziani's first successful completion of the quad in performance, he excitedly called his friend and mentor, Miguel Vazquez, to share the news.

 Yes, for a trapeze aficionado, this is a VERY big deal!